 In this context, the term means a process in which different interest groups (stakeholders) are fully involved.
 By including the perspectives and opinions of diverse stakeholders, it is more likely that the outcomes will be seen as legitimate.
 In turn, pooling the knowledge and resources of the respective stakeholders enables better and potentially more sustainable solutions.
 The ISEAL Alliance, a non-governmental organisation dedicated to strengthening sustainability standard systems for the benefit of people and the environment, considers multi-stakeholder processes as good practice for developing, structuring and improving credible and effective standard systems.

-The overall catalogue of requirements, consisting of approx. 300 requirements, forms the basis for an assessment of Siegelklarheit.
-It was developed in 2013/2014 by over 200 experts from science, civil society and the private sector.
-It is based on international standards, scientific findings and the specifications of label associations such as the ISEAL Alliance or the Global Ecolabelling Network.
-The requirements relate to the three dimensions credibility, social and environment.
-For the latter two, they partly take into account specific sustainability challenges of individual product groups.
+The overall catalogue of requirements comprises around 300 criteria and forms the basis for assessments on Siegelklarheit.
+It was developed in 2013/2014 by more than 200 experts from academia, civil society and the private sector.
+It is based on international standards, scientific evidence and guidance from label initiatives such as the ISEAL Alliance or the Global Ecolabelling Network.

 An organisation that assesses the competence of a conformity assessment body to carry out specific conformity assessment tasks.